Jörg Steinebrunner

-Jörg Peter Steinebrunner (born 22 October 1971) is a German football coach who is the head coach of Thai League 2 club Nakhon Si United.
+Jörg Peter Steinebrunner (born 22 October 1971) is a German football coach.

 Playing career

 As a player he has played for FC Schönau, SC Freiburg Amateure, SG Lörrach-Stetten, Freiburger FC and Old Boys Basel.
 He also has played in Singapore, for Tanjong Pagar United where he won the Singapore FA Cup and the Singapore League Cup with them.

 Coaching career

 Woodlands Wellington and Sengkang Punggol

 After retiring from playing in 2003, Steinebrunner moves into coaching, and were appointed as Woodlands Wellington head coach in 2006.
 He stepped down at the end of the 2008 season, after management restructuring in the club.
 During his stay with the club, they won the 2007 Singapore League Cup and were the 2008 Singapore Cup runners-up.

 Sengkang Punggol was his next destination for the 2009 season, but his job were terminated in the middle of the season due to poor performance of his team.